chunky-dev/docs/CONTRIBUTING.md

 In this guide, you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 When contributing to this repository, please consider discussing significant changes you wish to make via an issue or the <a href="https://discord.gg/4AgAUkCNUh" target="_blank">#docs</a> channel on our Discord server prior to making a change.
 Correcting spelling or grammar mistakes, or refining existing docs are not considered significant.
-A full rewrite of larger articles, adding new articles, new mkdoc plugins, etc. can be considered more significant changes.
+A full rewrite of larger articles, adding new articles, new mkdocs plugins, etc. can be considered more significant changes.

 ## New contributor guide